 After our camper van rental in Iceland, we were dying to relive the fun of sleeping in a car and wild camping.
 This time we opted to head to the Yukon and drive down to Jasper and Banff, and we found the perfect RV to rent.
 We were super excited to have a shower and a toilet!
 What was also great was the fact that we basically had a kitchen and living room area as well which was a big upgrade from our bed in the back of a Jeep Wrangler in Iceland!
+If you are planning to rent a motorhome or campervan in Europe then check out some of these essential tips for travelling Europe in a campervan.
+If you are looking to buy a RV then here are a few things to consider.
+Keep in mind you will also need to insure your RV!

 One thing we did not realise was that we would need together a complete run through of how to use all of these features on our RV.
 We were now responsible for maintaining and monitoring our water, waste and even gas usage.
 It was all a little overwhelming at first especially because we got in at 10pm and trying to focus after travelling all day was pretty tough.
 Eventually we got the hang of it, after we left the water heater on all day and went through a can of gas in 2 days.